menu

 Demographics

-In terms of college education, Lunenburg - Concord is nearly on par with the US average for all cities of 21.84%: 19.05% of adults 25 and older in Lunenburg - Concord have a bachelor's degree or advanced degree.
+The education level of Lunenburg - Concord citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.75% of adults 25 and older in Lunenburg - Concord have a college degree.

 The people who call Lunenburg - Concord home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lunenburg - Concord residents report their race to be White, followed by Asian.
-Important ancestries of people in Lunenburg - Concord include English, Irish, French, French Canadian, and German.
+The greatest number of Lunenburg - Concord residents report their race to be White, followed by Native American.
+Important ancestries of people in Lunenburg - Concord include English, Irish, French, French Canadian, and Scottish.

 The most common language spoken in Lunenburg - Concord is English.
 Other important languages spoken here include Italian and French.